eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ### 1.1.
 Install the binaries

-**Pre-compiled EOSIO Binaries**
+**Pre-compiled Antelope Binaries**

-For instructions to install the `nodeos` binaries, see the [Install EOSIO pre-compiled binaries](http://docs.eosnetwork.com/leap/latest/install/install-prebuilt-binaries) tutorial but do not start `nodeos` at this stage.
+For instructions to install the `nodeos` binaries, see the [Install Antelope pre-compiled binaries](http://docs.eosnetwork.com/leap/latest/install/install-prebuilt-binaries) tutorial but do not start `nodeos` at this stage.

 **CDT Binaries**